Manage your kid’s constipation. Get quick relief with real foods using a food first strategy.

 Kate thought he was lactose intolerant since his tummy aches seemed to happen after he ate cereal with milk.
 Eventually, she took him to the doctor and an ultrasound was done.

-It turns out her son was withholding his bowel movements during the day at school and wasn’t taking the time in the morning to go to the bathroom.
+It turns out her son was trying NOT to go during the day at school.
+And, he wasn’t taking the time in the morning to go to the bathroom.

-First, a little background information:
+First, a little background information.

-What is considered normal bowel movements?
+What are normal bowel movements?

 If your child passes a bowel movement once or twice per day, or even up to once every 2-3 days, without discomfort or pain, he or she is considered to have normal bowel movements.